 THE GROWING WASTE STREAM

 Sherburne County continues to experience rapid growth.
 With that growth, comes the challenges of managing a growing waste stream.
-The technology of burning garbage and recovering the energy is a proven, reliable means of waste management that has been fine tuned in more than several decades of practice.
+The technology of burning garbage and recovering the energy is a proven, reliable means of waste management.
 Waste has proven to be a good renewable fuel, and as the value of energy continues to increase, so will the value of Waste-To-Energy facilities.

 However, there is a limit to the capacity within our system.
 To best manage our waste stream, we must all do our part towards: waste reduction efforts, proper household hazardous waste material management, and recycling.